-Water Cooled Air Conditioner and Cooling Towers
+Water Cooled Air Conditioners and Cooling Towers

-The hot water is piped away from the condenser and feed into the cooling tower which is located away from noise-sensitive premises.
+The hot water is piped away from the condenser and fed into the cooling tower which is located away from noise-sensitive premises.
 The cooled water that comes out from the cooling tower is then piped back to the condenser and the whole process repeats.

 - Natural Draft uses the natural air to cool the water.

 - Forced Draft uses a fan to move the air over the wetted surface of the warm water.

 Read also: What is an Evaporative Air Cooler?